What is a Wealth Management Advisor?

 • Cash Flow Management

-A financial advisor is an umbrella term that encompasses a range of financial experts, including wealth advisors.
+A financial advisor is an umbrella term encompassing a range of economic experts, including wealth advisors.
 They advise on anything financial, like investments, financial planning, or tax strategies.

 Wealth advisors are there for more than just advice.
 They manage the complexity that comes with your finances.
-They carefully consider your lifestyle, goals, cash flow, debt and assets.
-They can align investment income and growth with your goals, protect your assets, optimize your taxes.
+They carefully consider your lifestyle, goals, cash flow, debt, and assets.
+They can align investment income and growth with your goals, protect your assets, and optimize taxes.

-If you have the wealth and the need to hire a wealth management advisor, it is important to know how to find a great one.
-First, you should ensure that you’re working with an advisor who acts in your best interest.
-Additionally, you should look for someone with experience working with clients similar to you and your family.
-Most importantly, someone with whom you will be able to build a strong relationship.
+If you have the wealth and the need to hire a wealth management advisor, it is important to know how to find a trusted one.
+First, you should ensure that you’re working with a fiduciary advisor whose duty is to act in your best interest.
+Additionally, you should look for someone with experience working with clients like you and your family.
+Most importantly, you need someone to build a strong relationship with.

 When interviewing wealth advisors, evaluate if they are someone who has experience with clients that have similar goals.
-For instance, if you are receiving an inheritance you will want an advisor that has plenty of clients that had inheritance and trusts.
+For instance, if you are receiving an inheritance, you will want an advisor with plenty of clients with inheritance and trusts.

-In order to test the advisors knowledge base, you’ll also want to review if they have the right credentials.
-They should have at least one of these four reputable credentials: certified financial planner (CFP), chartered financial analyst (CFA), certified public accountant (CPA), or chartered financial consultant (ChFC).
+To test the advisor’s knowledge base, you’ll also want to review if they have the proper credentials.
+They should have at least one of these four reputable credentials: certified financial planner (CFP®), chartered financial analyst (CFA®), certified public accountant (CPA), or chartered financial consultant (ChFC).

 Because a retirement wealth advisor understands that your needs are complex, they are an excellent asset by your side as you near retirement.
 They will know how to manage your multiple streams of income, particularly when it comes to tax strategies.
-A wealth advisor can put a plan in place that can be a roadmap for tapping into your different streams of income.
+A wealth advisor can put a plan in place that can be a roadmap for tapping into your different income streams.

-To do so, they will determine an estimated retirement income, or the amount you can spend to live comfortably without worrying about not having enough income in the future.
-Then, the wealth advisor will figure out your required minimum distributions (RMDs) and the best way to manage them.
-They will know which accounts to withdraw from so assets with higher growth potential can continue compounding in a tax efficient manner.
+To do so, they will determine an estimated retirement income or the amount you can spend to live comfortably without worrying about not having enough income in the future.
+Then, the wealth advisor will determine your required minimum distributions (RMDs) and the best way to manage them.
+They will know which accounts to withdraw from so assets with higher growth potential can continue compounding tax-efficiently.
 Any additional income can be reinvested into another investment account to keep it growing and building your wealth.

-A wealth management advisor can transform your wealth from a stress-riddled headache into a well oiled machine.
+A wealth management advisor can transform your wealth from a stress-riddled headache into a well-oiled machine.
 Their capacity to offer broad services that will cover all of your complex financial needs and demands can make all the difference.
-And, perhaps most importantly, they will make sure your wealth is protected and growing at a pace you are comfortable with.
+And, perhaps most importantly, they will ensure your wealth is protected and growing at a pace you are comfortable with.

 Ready to Grow Your Wealth?